 Many governing bodies understand that some personal data is needed to provide curated experiences, but they don’t fully comprehend the nuances of legitimate data use, why it’s important and how it can add value to consumers.
 This explains why the demand for federal regulation in the US has been so scattered.

 There are ways companies can get ahead of it.
 Instead of banking on uncertainty and leaving their fate to lawmakers who don’t understand the inner workings of data collection, storage and protection, marketers brands and publisher must take a proactive stance.

 So how do you do this?
 To prepare for compliance with any existing or upcoming privacy laws, wherever in the world you do business, it’s essential to have a Data Protection Officer in place who ensures compliance and stays ahead of impending regulations.
 Companies also need to gently, clearly and compassionately educate consumers on how their data is used.
 This means clearer, more explicit consent forms and privacy policies.
 One of the major reasons consent forms and terms of services are largely ignored is because they’re too long, complicated, ambiguous and filled with legal jargon.

 At Ogury, we understand these challenges.
-We’ve been GDPR compliant since the day Ogury was founded in 2014, and remain rooted in our commitment to helping organizations move into a new era of data responsibility, globally.
+GDPR compliance for advertising has been at our core since the day Ogury was founded in 2014.
+We remain rooted in our commitment to helping organizations move into a new era of data responsibility, globally.